lacework/extensible-reporting/README.md

 ## Description

-A project to abstract the gathering, transformations, and rendering of datasets from Lacework into auto-generated reports.
+A project to abstract the gathering, transformations, and rendering of datasets from Lacework FortiCNAPP into auto-generated reports.

+A sample report can be found [here](https://github.com/lacework/extensible-reporting/blob/main/Example-Report.pdf)
 ## Quickstart

-1. Download the binary for your platform from the releases section
+1. Download the binary for your platform from the [releases section](https://github.com/lacework/extensible-reporting/releases/latest)

 2. Ensure you have some method of authenticating against your FortiCNAPP API.
 The easiest way is to download an API key file from your FortiCNAPP UI under Settings ->  API Keys.